KhalixColoma/CS3/Q1/q1_sg2_a2.md

 ---

 **4. Testability**
-Which algorithm is faster when the list of numbers is very large?
+Which algorithm is easier to test with different inputs?
 Why?:
-We believe that algorithm _ is better for large numbers due to _.

 | Pseudocode 1 | Pseudocode 2 |
 |:---|:---|